vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 ### Modified DiBello Dimensions
-Below modified dimensions are changed such that each of them involve interaction with the world outside the company, involve specific roles and operations, and can operate with specialized monetary metrics like COS.
+Below dimensions are changed such that each of them involves interaction with the world outside the company, includes specific roles and operations, and contain specialized monetary metrics like COS.

 Many terms in business cannot fall on the single dimension listed below.
 The point of a business is in fact to function across the dimensions to create value.